 Student Bar Association President or President-designated Association member

-Alumni Association President or President-designated Association
+Alumni Association President or President-designated Association member

 The Communication Committee is a standing committee of the board, Article VII (Other Standing Committees), of the bylaws of the university: